matm/jQuery-File-Upload-Wiki/Frequently-Asked-Questions.md

 ## Does the plugin have to be called on a form tag?
+The plugin can also be called on an element containing the file upload form.
 If you define the *url*, *method* and *fieldName* [[Options]], you can call the plugin on any element - no form or file input field required - and the drag and drop functionality will still work.
 The file input button functionality will also work without a surrounding form.
 But without support for iframe uploads, you will leave users of IE and Opera out in the dark.
-If the element node contains a form (or multiple forms), those forms will be used for the file upload functionality.

 Using the *dropZone* option, you can define a container inside of the form or anywhere else on the page as dropZone target.
 You can also adjust the CSS code so the file input field does not cover the whole form.